racedisparityaudit/style-guide/a-z.md

 Use or adapt one of the following:

 * 3 years ending March 2019 (combined)
-* In the 5 years ending August 2019, an average of...
+* In the 5 years ending August 2019, an average of…
 * On average for 2017 and 2018 combined, …

-Example:
+For example:

-> in the 2 years ending March 2017, an average of 3.9 million (17%) of the estimated 23 million households in England rented social housing
+> in the 2 years ending March 2017, 17% of households in England rented social housing

 #### Periods over time